eotacioglu/adaptive_button/README.md

 While AdaptiveButton is compatible with the platform, it disables the clicking feature of the button for your asynchronous operations and displays a widget on the button while waiting.

+You can easily use the AdaptiveButton on the " WEB " platform.

 ## Getting Started

 Import the following package.